PatrykSitko/PatrykSitko/README.md

 Java I.O.T @ Intec Brussel (OKT/1/2020-FEB/20/2021 – I was actualy spending some nights at the lab, finished early.)

+future:

+Homelab, I have invested about 1k into electronical components and microcontroller boards and am in the progress of (re) setting up.

 ---

 # Born (22-03-1996) and raised @ Sint-Jans-Molenbeek, Brussels.